robertpreshyl/netbird-cloud-local-siem/frontend/README.md

 - Matomo
 - Custom analytics solutions

+## 🌐 Domain Strategy

+Our scalable domain architecture allows for future growth:
+- **Main Site**: allyshipglobal.com (this frontend)
+- **Lab Platform**: lab.allyshipglobal.com
+- **ASL VPN**: netbird.allyshipglobal.com
+- **VPN Services**: vpn.allyshipglobal.com
+- **Community Platform**: community.allyshipglobal.com

 ## 🎯 Next Steps

 1. **Test locally** - Open `index.html` in your browser
 2. **Customize content** - Update GitHub links and metrics
 3. **Deploy** - Upload to your web server
-4. **Configure** - Set up your NetBird dashboard at `/ui`
+4. **Configure** - Set up your NetBird dashboard at netbird.allyshipglobal.com/ui

 ## 📞 Support

-This frontend is designed to showcase your cybersecurity expertise while providing easy access to your NetBird dashboard.
+This frontend is designed to showcase Allyship Security Lab's cybersecurity expertise while providing easy access to our ASL VPN infrastructure.
 All files are self-contained and ready for production use.

 ---

-**Note**: This is a personal cybersecurity lab implementation.
+**Note**: This is an Allyship Security Lab cybersecurity lab implementation.
 Not affiliated with NetBird.io.